swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 // }
 ```

-This functionality would address both ABI stable library development, as well as `distributed` method evolution, because effectively they share the same concern -- the need to introduce new parameters, without breaking old API.
+This functionality would address both ABI stable library development, and `distributed` method evolution, because effectively they share the same concern -- the need to introduce new parameters, without breaking old API.
 For distributed methods specifically, this would cause the emission of metadata and thunks, such that the method `greet(name:)` can be resolved from an incoming message from an "old" peer, while the actual local invocation is performed on `greet(name:in:)`.

 Similar to many other runtimes, removing parameters is not going to be supported, however we could look into automatically handling optional parameters, defaulting them to `nil` if not present incoming messages.